 I knew a long time ago that I wanted to pick a creative name for my business rather than just using my given name as some photographers do.
 I don't know, for some reason the sound of "Sandy Yetter Photography" just didn't have the ring to it that I was looking for.
 I wanted something special, a name that not only stood out, but stood for something.

 Have you ever seen the movie "Where the Heart Is"?
-It came out in 2000, starring Natalie Portman, Stockard Channing, and Naomi Judd, a really sweet and poignant film.
+It's an old one, but I still love it; starring Natalie Portman, Stockard Channing, and Naomi Judd, it's a really sweet and poignant film.
 A young and very pregnant girl is abandoned by the father of the child while she is shopping at a Wal-Mart.
 With no home to go to and no money, she somehow manages to survive by living at the Wal-Mart after closing hours until her baby is born, keeping track of everything she has used so that she can pay them back someday.
 To make a long story short, she is taken in and befriended by some kind people and is able to make a good life for herself and her child, with many ups and downs in between that make you laugh and cry.

 Anyway, there is this one scene where she meets the store photographer, Moses Whitecotton, who later inspires her to pursue a career in photography.
 He asks her what she is going to name her baby, and she says something like, "I don't know, I was thinking maybe Wendi with an 'i'."